 This temporary tented camp perched on the edge of an escarpment overlooking an incredible sweep of savannah offers six comfortable safari tents with private outside bathrooms.
-Its location is ideal for morning game drives around Kilala plain, which maximises your chance of spotting lion and hyenas.
+Its location is ideal for morning game drives around Kilala plain, which maximizes your chance of spotting lion and hyenas.

 Ruzizi Tented Lodge

-Hidden under a tangle of dense riverine trees on the shore of Lake Ihema, this refined tented camp with an intimate feel, has only nine units all with lake views, it’s a delightful relaxing place.
+Hidden under a tangle of dense riverine trees on the shore of Lake Ihema, this refined tented camp with an intimate feel, has only nine units all with lake views, it’s a delightfully relaxing place.
 While it’s not as ornate as some top-end camps elsewhere in East Africa, it’s a steal at this price.